Volume polynomials: Volume polynomials in projective geometry

 In \cite{HMWX}, the authors introduce a new family of inequalities for volume polynomials that subsumes both the Khovanskii--Teissier and the reverse Khovanskii--Teissier inequalities as special cases.

-A basic property of volume polynomials over $k$ is that it is preserved under any nonnegative linear change of coordinates, as in the case of volume polynomials of convex bodies (Section~\ref{SectionConvex}).
+The set of volume polynomials over $k$ is preserved under any nonnegative linear change of coordinates, as in the case of volume polynomials of convex bodies (Section~\ref{SectionConvex}).
 More precisely, for any $n \times m$ matrix $A$ with nonnegative rational entries and sets of variables $x=(x_1,\ldots,x_n)$ and $y=(y_1,\ldots,y_m)$, we have the implication

 It follows that, for any $n \times m$ matrix $A$ with nonnegative real entries, we have

 Here are two additional basic operations on the set of realizable volume polynomials over $k$, and hence on the set of volume polynomials over $k$.
 Let $E$ be a finite set indexing the variables in a polynomial ring with real coefficients.